authifyWeb/authifyURL-Database/README.md

 <h3>This repository is undergoing restructuring and few of the company data avaliable on authifyURL might not be available here.
-We'll make everything in order in the comeing weeks.</h3>
+We'll make everything in order in the coming weeks.</h3>

 <h3>authifyURL Database is the data source used by <a href ="https://authifyweb.github.io/authifyURL/"> authifyURL</a> and <a href ="https://github.com/authifyWeb/authifyNow"> authifyNow</a> extensions.</h3>